Follow each step thoroughly to help assure a successful entry into Citrus College.

 Counseling and Advisement Center online, call (626) 914-8530, or stop by the Counseling and Advisement Center (located on the second floor of the Student Services Building).

 If you are eligible for specialty counseling services, inquire with the appropriate department for available SEP services.
-Beginning with fall 2014, failure to complete a SEP will result in a lower registration appointment.
+Failure to complete a SEP will result in a lower registration appointment.

 STEP 7.
 Registration Appointment Date: View Your Appointment Online